nbeaver/why-linux-is-better/README.rst

 Because it didn't use ASCII for filenames, it used an encoding called `RADIX-50`_ to save memory.
 It also used three-character extensions.
+..
+TODO: source that says it saved memory.

 .. _RADIX-50: http://nemesis.lonestar.org/reference/telecom/codes/radix50.html